Danny Schwarz

-Danny Schwarz (born 11 May 1975) is a German football coach and former player who last coached Würzburger Kickers.
+Danny Schwarz (born 11 May 1975) is a German football coach and former player who was most recently the manager of FC 08 Homburg.
 He played as a defensive midfielder.
-He is loan player manager at FC Bayern Munich.

 Playing career

 Schwarz was born in Göppingen.
 He played for VfB Stuttgart between the 1995–96 season and 1997–98 season, Karlsruher SC during the 1998–99 season, SpVgg Unterhaching between the 1999–2000 season and the 2001–02 season, and 1860 Munich during the 2002–03 season and 2003–04 season.
 He returns to Karlsruhe and 1860 Munich.
 He also played for the reserve team.
 He finished his playing career at Bayern Munich II.

 Coaching career

 He was interim head coach for Bayern's reserve team from 23 March 2017 until the end of the season.
 He finished with a record of five wins and four draws in nine matches.
-He currently is managing the under-17 team of Bayern Munich.
+He then managed the under-17 team of Bayern Munich.
 On 2 April 2021, Bayern Munich announced that Schwarz and Martín Demichelis would replace Holger Seitz as Bayern's reserve team manager.
 Bayern also announced that Seitz's last match would be against VfB Lübeck on 3 April 2021.

 On 13 October 2021, he was appointed as the new head coach of Würzburger Kickers.
 He was sacked on 10 February 2022.
+He won one match, drew five matches and lost seven matches as head coach of Würzburger Kickers.

+In May 2023, it was announced that Schwarz would become new manager of FC 08 Homburg.
+He was sacked by Homburg on 3 December 2024.